mh-cz/GameMaker-Regex/README.md

 # Gamemaker Regular Expression
-My custom and pretty readable version of RegEx like string manipulator made in GM for GM 2.3+
+My custom and pretty readable version of a RegEx like string manipulator made in GM for GM 2.3+
 Suitable for quick searches or string validations

 Expressions can be written in two modes: *exact* and *simple*